VlSomers/native-opencv-android-template/README.md

 6. Sync Gradle and run the application on your Android Device!

-Bootstrap an Android project with Native OpenCv support
+Bootstrap a new Android project with Native OpenCv support
 -------------------------------------------------------

 Here are the steps to follow to create a new Android Studio project with native OpenCV support :